Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Experimental Studies

 \subsection{Experimental Setup}

 This manuscript defines two blind manipulation task scenarios, which are illustrated in Fig. \ref{tactile_manipulation_exp}.

 The first task scenario involves a blind peg-in-hole assembly of a power socket component of two different standards.
 The robot is required to grasp the socket and insert it into the correct receptacle.
 The second task scenario is a blind pushing task in the presence of obstacles.
 In this scenario, the operator has prior knowledge of the approximate position of the block to be pushed, the target location, as well as the geometrical shapes of the obstacles present in the environment.
 However, the exact positions of these obstacles within the scene are unknown.
+The chosen two tasks are all typical blind indirect contact manipulation tasks, because the contact with the scene needs to be referred from the contact signals between the gripper and the grasped object.